milasudril/fruit/doc/index.md

 	line_layout.push_back(fruit::LayoutBox{std::ref(hello_button), 0, 0});
 ~~~

 Instead of binding the `hello_button` to the renderer, the `line_layout` should be bound.
-This is
-because a LineLayout needs to know the size of the framebuffer, and this size is controlled by the
-renderer.
-As before, other events are bound directly:
+The
+LineLayout will dispatch to all of the managed elements.

 ~~~{.cpp}
 	ui.bind_to_renderer(std::ref(line_layout));